samuraiexx/proxy/README.md

-# redirect
+# Proxy
-Returns a 301 with the redirect URL set on Env.URL
+It's a proxy that has Env.URL as target